 Generally speaking, people awaiting trial at the Utah County Jail are eligible to be released on bail.
 Bail may be cash-only or bondable, which means that a bail bond can be used.
 Excessive bail is unconstitutional, so you should seek legal assistance if you think your loved one’s bail amount is unreasonably high.
 If the defendant fails to return for future court appearances after being released on bail, the judge can issue a bench warrant for the person’s arrest.

-Fines and Sentencing: UT Criminal Penalties for a Conviction
+Criminal Penalties for a Criminal Conviction in Provo

-There are two types of crimes in Utah: misdemeanors, which are lesser offenses such as reckless driving and shoplifting under $300, and felonies, which are serious offenses like sexual assault and homicide.
+Crimes fall into one of two categories in Utah: misdemeanors, which are less severe offenses such as reckless driving and shoplifting under $300, and felonies, which are serious offenses like sexual assault and homicide.